777Sev777/Halo-2-Custom-Shaders/README.md

 Important Note: Prior to replacing any original shaders with the custom versions available here, it is imperative to create backup copies of the originals to prevent any unintended loss of data.

-Featured Shader: Enhanced Shadow Mapping and Dynamic Lighting for Halo 2 One of my standout shaders aims to significantly improve the shadow mapping and dynamic lighting within Halo 2.
+Featured Shader: Enhanced Shadow Mapping and Dynamic Lighting for Halo 2 aims to significantly improve the shadow mapping and dynamic lighting within Halo 2.
 This shader employs advanced techniques to deliver more realistic and visually pleasing results.

 Technical Specifications:
 Texture Sampling: Utilizes DirectX 11's DX11_tex2Dproj function for precise texture sampling, a foundational element in computer graphics.